Lautaro: Legacy

 Alonso de Ercilla, an officer in the Spanish forces early in the Araucanian war (who, as it happened, was only one year older than Lautaro), in the decade following his service composed that masterpiece of the Spanish Golden Age of literature—the epic poem, La Araucana--in which Lautaro is a central figure.

 Lautaro is acclaimed in Chile as its first general, for uniting the dispersed Mapuche people and leading them in battle.
 He inflicted crushing defeats on Spanish armies which had armored horsemen wielding swords, metal war clubs and steel-tipped lances, armored footmen as well, with their own swords and clubs, crossbows and arquebuses, even though his own Mapuche were armed only with slings, bows and arrows, wooden spears, clubs and axes.
 Remarkably, he did this not fighting a "guerilla" war, but in pitched battle.

 His name was used by Francisco de Miranda when he founded the Lautaro Lodge, a secret Latin American independence society of the end of 18th century and the beginning of the 19th century.
-In the 20th century, Chilean author Pablo Neruda, the future Nobel Literature Prize laureate, wrote a poem about him.
+In the 20th century, Chilean author Pablo Neruda, the future Nobel Prize in Literature laureate, wrote a poem about him.

 Lautaro appears in Civilization VI: Rise and Fall, an expansion of Civilization VI as the leader of the Mapuche civilization.
 His special ability decreases enemy city loyalty when the Mapuche kill a unit or pillage tiles inside the city's borders.

 The Argentine football player Lautaro Martínez was named after the Mapuche hero.